CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 description
 : (string) Summary, provided by the supplier, of what the supplier offers.
 The length is unconstrained.

+status
+: (string) State of the connection.
+Choices are 'Connected' or 'Connection Pending'.
+(Any other statuses would cause the supplier to not be listed as a connection.)

+connection_date
+: (string) Date when the connection was created.
+Formatted as UTC following ISO-8601.

 fulfillment_percentage
 : (float) Percentage of SKUs ordered from the supplier through Crux that the supplier has delivered.
 At a minimum, the fulfillment_percentage will be calculated to at least two decimal places.